Honors College Staff

 Douglas C. Dow

-Douglas C. Dow is the Associate Director of Collegium V, and Clinical Associate Professor of Government and Politics.
+Douglas C. Dow is the Associate Director of Collegium V, and Clinical Professor of Government and Politics.
 He also heads the Office of Distinguished Scholarships, recruiting and advising students applying for nationally competitive scholarships and fellowships.
 Dr. Dow teaches courses in political theory, American politics, Constitutional law and history, ethics and technology, and film and politics.
 His research interests include the history of political thought and language, human rights, and jurisprudence.

 Ph.D., The Johns Hopkins University